Consideration of Lords Amendment

 Second Reading: 6 March 2018

 The Secretary of State for Business, Energy and Industrial Strategy, Greg Clark, opened the debate on behalf of the Government.
 Shadow Secretary of State for Business, Energy and Industrial Strategy, Rebecca Long Bailey, responded on behalf of the Opposition.

-The Bill passed Second Reading without a division and has been submitted to a Public Bill Committee.
-Proceedings in the Public Bill Committee are expected to end on Thursday 15 March 2018, but may finish earlier.
+The Bill passed Second Reading without a division and was been submitted to a Public Bill Committee.

 Follow the @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.

 Please fill in our quick feedback survey to help us improve our news content.